In this article, we’ll look at Bhakti, an ancient meditation technique that stems from yoga, Hinduism and Buddhism.

-- They would then come to Bhakti yoga practice, which they would use to become one with their deity.
+- They would then come to Bhakti, which they would use to become one with their deity.

 In the 7th century and 10th century in India, Hindus meditated in devotion to Vishnu and Shiva.
 They would practice becoming one with these deities.